ptallen63/intro-arrow-functions-workshop/README.md

 - implicit returns
 - no rebinding of `this`

-## When not to use arrow functions
+## When Not to Use Arrow Functions

 ![When not to use](https://media.giphy.com/media/ka58AlHmghpQ4uUmTl/giphy.gif)